Coping with Childlike Behavior Post-Stroke

 The Impact on Relationships and Daily Life

-In social settings, childlike behavior can lead to awkward or uncomfortable situations.
-Friends and acquaintances may not understand the changes and may distance themselves, leaving the survivor feeling isolated.
-For caregivers, the added responsibility of managing these behaviors can be exhausting, both emotionally and physically.
+In social settings, acting in a childlike way can create awkward or uncomfortable moments.
+Friends and acquaintances might not understand the change and could pull away, leaving the survivor feeling isolated.
+For caregivers, handling these shifts can be emotionally and physically draining.

 Coping Strategies for Stroke Survivors and Caregivers